Sign up to WAMplifier

 WAM's FREE eNewsletter, amplifying WA music news & opportunities.

 More about What We Do:

-Following the successes of previous ‘Sounds Of’ projects – including the groundbreaking Sounds Of The Pilbara II: Songs In Language and last year’s acclaimed Sounds of the Goldfields - WAM‘s Sounds Of The Great Southern project is now set to showcase a range of incredible artists from across the Great Southern region, to be released to the public mid-year in Albany.
+Following the successes of previous ‘Sounds Of’ projects – including the groundbreaking Sounds Of The Pilbara II: Songs In Language and last year’s acclaimed Sounds of the Goldfields - WAM‘s Sounds Of The Great Southern project is now out and showcasing a range of incredible artists from across the Great Southern region.

-The artists selected are: The Tidswell Twins with The North Albany Senior High School Band (Albany), Willow (Denmark), 40 Kays Out (Katanning), Ron Coyne (Albany), Rastatrix (Denmark), Dave Taylor (Blue Stuka, Takalarup), Carla Geneve (Albany), Mary Jayne & The Smoke Detectors (Denmark), Kris Nelson (Albany) and Isla Imogen (Albany).
+The ten-track CD covers everything from rock to folk, dub, electro pop, adult contemporary, reggae, rhythmic jazz pop and beyond.
+Each artist had their chance to shine at a treasured venue, supported by the Vancouver Arts Centre team.
+This allowed people to witness the acts in an intimate and charming setting, including The Tidswell Twins with The North Albany Senior High School Band (Albany), Willow (Denmark), 40 Kays Out (Katanning), Ron Coyne (Albany), Rastatrix (Denmark), Blue Stuka (Takalarup), Carla Geneve (Albany), Mary Jayne & The Smoke Detectors (Denmark), Kris Nelson (Albany) and Isla Imogen (Albany).

 WAM proudly acknowledges the generous support provided by our project partners.